goldpirat/SortOF/README.md

-# Sort-O-Matic: Your Python Sorting Algorithm Benchmarking Library
+# SortOF: Your Python Sorting Algorithm Benchmarking Library

 [![Python Version](https://www.python.org/)](https://www.python.org/)
 [![License](https://opensource.org/licenses/MIT)](https://opensource.org/licenses/MIT)

-**Sort-O-Matic** is a Python library designed to help you explore and benchmark the performance of various sorting algorithms **programmatically**.
+**SortOF** is a Python library designed to help you explore and benchmark the performance of various sorting algorithms **programmatically**.
 It provides functions to easily benchmark sorting algorithms within your Python code and generate insightful reports.
-While a basic script (`main.py`) is included for demonstration and quick tests, the primary focus is on using Sort-O-Matic as a library in your own Python projects.
+While a basic script (`main.py`) is included for demonstration and quick tests, the primary focus is on using SortOF as a library in your own Python projects.

 ## Features